nextgis-borsch/lib_curl/README.md

-# curl library with modified build scripts
+# CURL library with modified build scripts

 This is [curl](https://curl.haxx.se/) library with modifications in build scripts to support [NextGIS Borsch](https://github.com/nextgis-borsch/borsch) building system.
 NextGIS Borsch helps to resolve